 The St. Charles Parish Sheriff's Office's uniform Patrol Department, often referred to as the backbone of the department, has four rotating shifts that enable it to keep enforcement personnel covering the parish 24 hours a day, 7 days a week.
 Designated as A, B, C and D, each shift lasts 12 hours.

-Major Fred Oubre and Captain Joe Ganote of the patrol department, oversee all four patrol shifts, Marine, Canine, Reserves and Traffic Unit.
+Major Rodney Madere and Captain Paul Adams of the patrol department, oversee all four patrol shifts, Marine, Canine, Reserves and Traffic Unit.

 Each patrol shift is assigned one lieutenant, two sergeants, two corporals, and, at present, 17 deputies.
 The lieutenants patrol the parish in unmarked police units, while the sergeants are assigned semi-marked police units.
 Corporals and deputies are assigned fully marked police units.